-- 2.1 Since the approval of the Council's EDS and the first Strategic Refresh much of the local, regional, and national context has changed significantly for example EU-Exit, Covid-19, climate change and a new national government. - 2.2 In addition, several strategies and plans have been produced by partners including the Cambridgeshire & Peterborough Combined Authority's State of the Region and Shared Vision and the potential for a new reservoir in Fenland all which need to be reflected in the Strategic Refresh. - 2.3 These factors all contribute to the need for a second strategic refresh of the EDS and hence this report.
+- 2.1 Since the approval of the Council's EDS and the first Strategic Refresh much of the local, regional, and national context has changed significantly for example EU-Exit, Covid-19, climate change and a new national government. - 2.2 In addition, several strategies and plans have been produced by partners including the Cambridgeshire & Peterborough Combined Authority's State of the Region and Shared Vision and the potential for a new reservoir in Fenland all which need to be reflected in the Strategic Refresh. - 2.3 These factors all contribute to the need for a second Strategic Refresh of the EDS. - 2.4 The Cabinet at its meeting held on 15th November 2024 approved that the Strategic Refresh be considered by the Council and recommended its approval.